Firefox Tweak Guide

 [Page 9] Advanced Tweaking

-While you can change a great deal of Firefox's behavior using the normal Options, as well as customizing various features through the use of Add-ons, there are even more ways in which you can fine-tune Firefox to better meet your needs.
+You can change a great deal of Firefox's behavior using the normal Firefox Options, as well as customizing various features through the use of Add-ons.
+There are, however, even more ways in which you can fine-tune Firefox to better meet your needs.
 This section of the guide deals with such advanced tweaking.
-It's a bit trickier than the tips covered earlier in the guide, but proper knowledge of advanced tweaking gives you even more control over various hidden features within the browser.
+It's more complex than the information covered earlier in the guide, but proper knowledge of advanced tweaking gives you even more control over various hidden features within the browser.

-Before undertaking any tweaking however, it is vitally important that you understand Firefox's structure and where it stores different types of customizations, as well as the different methods by which you can apply various customizations and tweaks, and how you can protect yourself against unintended changes.
-I strongly suggest that you familiarize yourself with all the details here before attempting anything else in this section.
+Before undertaking any tweaking however, it is vitally important that you understand Firefox's structure and where it stores different types of customizations, as well as the different methods by which you can apply various customizations and tweaks, and how you can protect yourself against data loss from unintended changes.
+I recommend that you familiarize yourself with all of the details below before attempting anything on the following pages.

 Windows XP: \Documents and Settings\[Username]\Application Data\Mozilla\Firefox\Profiles\